-Timetable: Students must check their proposed course lists, or 'nominated subjects', on the Timetable to be sure there are no time conflicts.
-Students are not allowed to have a schedule with any time conflicts.
+Timetable: Students are not allowed to have a schedule with any time conflicts.
 When looking at subjects on the Timetable, be sure to read the notes carefully.
 For example, lectures are listed with an "L" and practicals are listed with a "P".
 There are "streams", which are repeats of the same class/lecture, and students can choose which one they would like to attend.
+Since the Melbourne Semester 2 schedule for 2023 is set, do not choose any classes with any type of time conflict.
+There are not exceptions.